-In addition to the annual reports (Regulatory Oversight Report, Research and Experience Report, Radiation Protection Report and Business Report), it publishes reports on current topics - e.g. earthquakes, plane crashes, disposal of radioactive waste, etc. After the Fukushima accident, an interdisciplinary team of ENSI experts (the "Japan Analysis Team") reconstructed the events of the accident and subjected them to in-depth analysis.
-The results were presented to the public in four reports between August and December 2011.
-Also, the National EU Stress Test Report, the Peer Review Report and Action Plans following the analysis were made public.
+In addition to the annual reports (Regulatory Oversight Report, Research and Experience Report, Radiation Protection Report and Business Report), it publishes reports on current topics - e.g. earthquakes, disposal of radioactive waste, etc..
+ENSI also publishes all the review reports generated by review meetings of conventions, review missions or topical peer reviews.